-Budget allotments for materials, equipment, and supplies should not exceed \$7,500 combined, per year of funding.
-Allotments that exceed \$7,500 per year of funding must be accompanied by a justification.
+Budget allotments for materials, equipment, and supplies must not exceed \$35,000 in year one, \$25,000 in year two, and \$15,000 in year three.

 Section 889 of the National Defense Authorization Act (NDAA) for Fiscal Year (FY) 2019 (Public Law 115-232) prohibits the head of an executive agency from obligating or expending loan or grant funds to procure or obtain, extend, or renew a contract to procure or obtain, or enter into a contract (or extend or renew a contract) to procure or obtain the equipment, services, or systems prohibited systems as identified in section 889 of the NDAA for FY 2019.